01 Feb Egg Recipes: 3 New Ways to Eat Eggs

 Eggs are incredibly nutritious.
 They’re tasty, versatile and even the best organic, free-range eggs are relatively inexpensive.
-Scrambled eggs are often my go-to for a quick breakfast and I usually have a few boiled eggs in the fridge, ready to shell and make into a salad for lunch.
-For me, recipes need to be fairly speedy to make, healthy, tasty and not require loads of random ingredients.
+Scrambled eggs are great for a quick breakfast and having a few boiled eggs in the fridge make for an easy way to add protein into a salad for lunch.
+The below recipes are quick and easy to make, healthy and tasty.
 Here are three easy egg recipes you might not have tried before.

 These are like single-portion fritattas.
 Try making them for Sunday brunch and then keeping them in the fridge for week day breakfasts or work lunches.

-HOW TO MAKE THEM: Whisk up 8-10 eggs in a bowl and season with salt and pepper.
+Whisk up 8-10 eggs in a bowl and season with salt and pepper.
 Pour into a muffin tray, filling each cup around 2/3 full.
-I use a silicone muffin tray to avoid sticking but if you’re not using silicone trays, grease with a little olive oil first.
+You can use a silicone muffin tray to avoid sticking but if you’re not using silicone trays, grease with a little olive oil first.
 Then add your filling and bake in the oven at 200c (180c for a fan oven) for around 15 minutes, or until cooked through.

-Roasted Mediterranean veggies (such as courgette, pepper and red onion)
+Roasted Mediterranean vegetables (such as courgette, pepper and red onion).

 Not as complicated to make as the name would suggest!
 Shakshuka is basically eggs poached in tomato sauce.

-HOW TO MAKE IT: Finely chop a red onion and fry in olive oil, in a frying pan on a low heat.
-Add in some tinned toms and a sprinkle of smoked paprika.
+Finely chop a red onion and a red pepper and fry in olive oil, in a frying pan on a low heat.
+Add in some tinned tomatoes and a sprinkle of smoked paprika.
 Once the sauce is thick enough, make two holes in which to poach your eggs.
 If necessary, coat the area with a little olive oil before cracking the eggs in.
 You can finish it off by popping it under the grill for a couple of minutes to cook the top of the eggs if necessary.

-HOW TO MAKE IT: I use mild rocket, halved cherry tomatoes and half a chopped avocado.
-I dress it with basil oil and top with scrambled eggs.
-Scrambling is quicker than boiling and peeling but of course, you can swap the scrambled eggs for boiled or poached eggs if you prefer.
+Use mild rocket, halved cherry tomatoes and half a chopped avocado.
+Dress it with basil oil and top with poached eggs.
+You can swap the poached eggs for boiled or scrambled eggs if you prefer.
 If salad at breakfast doesn’t work for you, this is also perfect for lunch.